 At Lafayette General Health (LGH), quality eye care means having an exceptional ophthalmology program.
 The ophthalmologists of LGH are experts in diagnosing and treating a full range of diseases and disorders of the eye.
 All of LGH’s eye care facilities aim to give patients the very best experience by providing safe, effective care unmatched anywhere else in Acadiana.

-The Ophthalmology Departments of Lafayette General Surgical Hospital (LGSH) and Lafayette General Medical Center offer a broad range of clinical, diagnostic and consulting services for the evaluation and treatment, both medically and surgically, of ocular disorders.
+The Ophthalmology Departments of Lafayette General Surgical Hospital (LGSH), Lafayette General Medical Center, and University Hospital and Clinics offer a broad range of clinical, diagnostic and consulting services for the evaluation and treatment, both medically and surgically, of ocular disorders.
 Our ophthalmologists work with patients to develop treatment plans for the management of important ocular conditions and diseases.
 These hospitals provide facilities and equipment for the most modern and up-to-date surgical procedures for cataract, cornea, glaucoma, retinal, LASER and other types of eye surgeries.

 Through Lafayette General Health, Acadiana has a unique variety of outlets and services to conveniently serve the eye care needs of the entire community.

 CATALYS Laser Brings New Vision to Cataract Surgeries

 For patients needing eye surgery, the CATALYS® Precision Laser System is available at Oil Center Surgical Plaza (OCSP).